 Come Play with the Animals of Mabell's Zoo

-Mabell's Zoo is a beautiful multitouch picture book for toddlers and encourages counting to 10.
+Mabell's Zoo is a beautiful experience for children and promotes creativity while counting to 10.
 Each view features an animal with original art, rich colors and textures, musical sounds, and a large play area.

-- Created for children 2-5 years old.
+- Created for children 5 years old and younger.
 Mabell's Zoo is easy to use and includes musical sounds, animals, vivid colors, and a large play area.

 - Use all your fingers.
 An app designed for the device and includes multi-touch activities.

 - Intuitive enough for young children to play alone or enjoy with family and friends.

 - Fresh, beautiful artwork handcrafted from crumpled painted coffee filters.

 - Inspired by childhood activities: blowing bubbles, tidily winks, and swinging mobiles.
 Each view has unique characteristics and employs physics for continuous discovery.